 Athena is one of the best “one-off” query engines; all you have to do is provide the data and pay $5 a TB.
 If you need to quickly pull together multiple data sources, it’s a great option.
 Redshift Spectrum is a great add-on option for Redshift for federated queries.
 But if you don’t need federated queries, need performance, and need anything other than one-off or occasional analytics, Athena is not a good option for any of these use cases.
 There is no data, network or query optimization, no indexing beyond pruning indexes like others.

 Firebolt is the only data warehouse with decoupled storage and compute that supports ad hoc and semi-structured data analytics with sub-second performance at scale.
-It also combines simplified administration with choice and control over instance types and 10x or greater efficiency for the best price-performance.
+It also combines simplified administration with choice and control over node types and 10x or greater efficiency for the best price-performance.
 This makes it the best choice for ad hoc, high performance, operational and customer-facing analytics.

 Athena is arguably the easiest, least expensive and best suited for “one-off analytics”.
 But it is also the most limited, and requires you to manage your own (external) storage and ingestion very well, which is especially hard for continuous ingestion.
-This makes the least-suited for any ongoing, frequent use case.
+This makes Athena the least-suited for any ongoing, frequent use case.